Time Periods

 Abbas conceived the idea of his next film, Saat Hindustani, reinforcing the principles of unity and national integration by casting actors from various regions of the country to play characters from other regions.
 He cast Utpal Dutt, a Bengali, as a Punjabi Sardar, and Madhavan Nair, a Malayali, as a Bengali character.
 Amitabh Bachchan famously made his debut in this film, playing one of the seven 'Hindustanis' who set out to liberate Goa from Portuguese rule.
 The film won the Nargis Dutt Award for Best Feature Film on National Integration.

-Made the film Do Boond Pani about water scarcity in Rajasthan and the cost of progress.
-The film starred Jalal Agha and Simi Garewal in the lead, and won the Nargis Dutt Award for Best Film on National Intergration.
+Next, Abbas made the film Do Boond Pani (1971) about water scarcity in Rajasthan and the cost of progress.
+The film starred Jalal Agha and Simi Garewal in the lead and won the Nargis Dutt Award for Best Film on National Integration.

-He wrote and appeared in an Indo-Soviet film called Black Elephant .
-The fim was based on Abbas' story for children.
-This was also the onlly time he appeared in a film.
+Wrote and appeared in an Indo-Soviet film called Black Elephant (1971) .
+The film was based on Abbas' short story for children.
+This was also the only time he appeared in a film.

 1973